-Today is the last day of July and I realised I hadn’t yet written a ‘life lately’ post for this month.
+Today is the last day of July and I realised I hadn’t yet written a life lately post for this month.
 Obviously it wouldn’t really matter when I posted it but I like to have these things done and dusted before the month is out.
-July has been busy.
-Doing so many things has been nice but we are both feeling a bit pooped now.

 We’ve eaten like kings.
 Many of our meals have been made with vegetables we’ve grown ourselves.
 It’s a nice feeling, our stomachs have been pretty happy about it too…